How helpful was this page?

 Enter or edit the name of the report here (e.g. Dr. Linus - LOST books).

 This information is automatically populated with the report creator's name and site ID code.

 You can provide general usage notes about the report here (e.g. Report created for Marjorie - Run daily!).

 When this option is checked, the report is classified as a “favorite.”
 This is especially helpful if you find yourself running the same reports regularly.

 The Selections tab is where you build the report to suit your needs.
 If you find some of your reports lacking the necessary selection information, try checking the Show Additional Selections box for more options.
 The settings in this tab vary per report.

-Say you wanted to run a Loaned Items report for staff and middle school students only.
-How do you let Alexandria know to leave everyone else out?
+Say you wanted to run a Loaned Items Information report for everyone but staff.
+How do you let Alexandria know to include everyone else?
 Some report selections have a dropdown menu with the option to include or exclude multiple policies.
 The logic of OR and AND NOT Boolean operators is used in these advanced selections.

 Dropdown menu options:

 - Any Policy: All policies will be included.